Full-time on campus

-To make university education more accessible, we are offering a £1,500 Award to UK and EU undergraduate students starting a BA (Hons) Business programme with a Foundation Year in September 2016.
+To make university education more accessible, we are offering a £1,500 Award to all our undergraduate students starting a BA (Hons) Business Management with Foundation Year.

 If you wish to apply for the Foundation Year route, please apply for any of the BA Business programmes and select the four year course option.
 If your application is successful your first year will be the Foundation Year.

 The Foundation Year is not a stand-alone programme, as there is no award associated with it; instead, it is an integral part of the four undergraduate business programmes.

 This year-long programme of study is designed to provide you with the appropriate study skills and knowledge to prepare you for undergraduate study.

 All students who apply for our undergraduate programmes and meet the admissions criteria for the foundation year.
 They will then be admitted to that year, and if successful progress onto their named award.

 As well as the curriculum and our learning and teaching strategy, we use guest lectures and ‘live’ workshops to promote independent learning and increase your employability skills.

 Lecture and tutorial discussion will focus on case studies, and you will be required to adopt a critical, reflective approach in group activities and assessment exercises.

 All 20 credits, level 3 and delivered over 2 semesters.